Employment & Botanical Garden Jobs

 - Installation and deinstallation of outside Garden areas and inside facilities for Dominion GardenFest of Lights to include: light installation, display set up, construction for securing displays, electrical testing, running extension cords, etc.

 - Collect and remove all trash and litter from the buildings and grounds on a daily basis.

-- Uses departmental communication tools effectively including set up sheets and scheduling task lists.
+- Uses departmental communication tools effectively and correctly including radios, clock in computers and task list schedules.

 Part Time/Seasonal Openings & Internships: